Edgar Miller (artist): End of an era

 At the age of 67, in 1967, Miller and his wife Dale sold their mansion on North Sheridan road and moved to Florida.
 They purchased several pieces of real estate, one being a motel.
 Edgar became an innkeeper, but still made art.
-“It was a long time before I knew Edgar Miller as more than the proprietor of the Roxy Motel,” wrote Pamela Peters in a 1975 St. Petersburg Times article.
+"It was a long time before I knew Edgar Miller as more than the proprietor of the Roxy Motel," wrote Pamela Peters in a 1975 St. Petersburg Times article.
 Miller also told Peters about a book he was writing on a structural and proportional organization of art.
 It connected to the early meeting and discussions with George Bellows at the Art Institute in 1919.
 Those conversations about perspective and line value lead him, years later, to experiment with the proportions of classic paintings by graphing circles and lines over reproductions.
 He was convinced he would eventually introduce a universal theory about extending every line found in a painting.
-“An artist falls in love with a particular pattern of the universe making harmony of it.
+"An artist falls in love with a particular pattern of the universe making harmony of it.
 Love.
-That’s the basis of it.
-There’s a kind of love for the work one is doing that one never outgrows.
-Age doesn’t dim this enthusiasm.”
+That's the basis of it.
+There's a kind of love for the work one is doing that one never outgrows.
+Age doesn't dim this enthusiasm."
 His wife, Dale, died in 1977.
 In 1978, he traveled back to Chicago for a short spell.
 He met the new owner of the Glasner Studio, Lucy Montgomery, who was a wealthy civil rights activist and philanthropist.
 She used Miller's handmade home as a meeting ground and safe house for radicals like Fred Hampton, Angela Davis and Eldridge Cleaver, and for groups like the Black Panthers.
 Montgomery also commissioned Miller to create more stained-glass windows for her home.
 Three Chicago admirers, Jannine Aldinger, Mark Mamolen and Fleming Wilson, flew to San Francisco in 1986 to see Edgar and potentially bring him back to Chicago.
 Although living in questionable circumstances in the Bay Area, and seemingly on the decline, Miller revitalized when he returned to Chicago and began to actively produce art.
 In 1987 he was declared one of the founders of Old Town when he received an award from two Old Town organizations.
 And in 1990, Mayor Richard M. Daley inducted Edgar into the Chicago Senior Citizens Hall of Fame.

 Death and legacy

 Sometime around 1991, Miller took a fall down some stairs at his Carl Street studio.
 This accident ruined his depth perception and apparently made him blind in one eye.
-“Really stopped him in his tracks,” Frank Miller wrote.
-James Edgar Miller died June 1, 1993 from a massive stroke.
+"Really stopped him in his tracks," Frank Miller wrote.
+James Edgar Miller died June 1, 1993, from a massive stroke.
 He was 93 years old.

+Exhibitions

+In 2024-25 the DePaul Art Museum in Chicago curated and hosted Edgar Miller: Anti-Modern, 1917–1967, the most extensive solo presentation of Miller's work featuring examples of his drawing, painting, sculpture, printmaking, illustration and graphic design, textiles, ceramics, jewelry, woodcarving, stained glass, interior design, and architectural projects, alone and in collaboration with other artists.